TienDatJohnyDo/seng438-a1-group13/README.md

 Sina Tavakol Moghaddam

-This repository contains
+This repository contains:
 * Our written lab report
 * An excel file which contains the exploratory testing on sheet 1 and manual functional testing and regression testing on sheet 2.
 * Screenshots of our Jira Overview Page and and example of our Jira bug tracking
+* Lab 1 Powerpoint and Lab 1 manual

  In addition, we have shared the Jira Project with our TA (Sujesh Padhi) as well as the head TA for Assignment 1 (Somayeh Modaberi)